Shipping A Motorcycle Overseas: How to Avoid Costly Mistakes.

 Many countries accept ATA Carnets, but, not all of them.
 Click here to view the full list of countries that accept ATA Carnets.

-Things never to forget
+Things never to forget when shipping a motorcycle.

 Beside bringing your wallet, a camera, and maybe some padding, the motorcycle rider who is shipping their bike MUST always have the ATA Carnet signed off by a customs officer on any entry and exit (stamped at every origin and destination port or airport).
 If you miss a signature, customs will impose taxes and duties on the motorcycle.